Customer

 What on paper could look like a lack of experience turned out to be an advantage in practice.
 They were not bound by habits, but driven by curiosity.

-A significant part of the success lay in the recruitment process itself, where the Kirsch Group experienced a markedly different approach, where the focus was not only on competences, but on the overall match between candidate and organisation.
-This meant that they were presented to candidates who were already qualified and relevant before the dialogue even began: ”KOLLAB has been better at finding the right match than we are ourselves.
+”KOLLAB has been better at finding the right match than we are.
 They quickly familiarized themselves with our demand and needs, and were able to understand the chemistry that cannot be written down in the same way,” says Lise-Lotte Hansen.

-That significantly reduced the need for internal resources.
-Instead of long processes with many candidates, they could make decisions quickly and with greater certainty: ”We talk to one and then it's the right one.
+”We talk to one and then it's the right one.
 We don't have to spend a lot of time on screening and interviews,” she says.

-The young talents have proven to be digitally strong, curious and motivated in a way that fits naturally into an organization that works with data and technology.
+The collaboration with KOLLAB and Jumpstart has proven to be a strong solution when it comes to activating young IT talents, where matching potential and mindset are crucial.
+The young people have proven to be digitally strong, curious and motivated in a way that fits naturally into an organization that works with data and technology.
 At the same time, they have shown that experience is not necessarily what creates the greatest impact:

 “I think the young people surprise so insanely positively.
 They are skilled, spacious and just a really good generation,” says Lise-Lotte Hansen.